Shiveluch volcano in Russia’s Far Eastern Kamchatka region starts to erupt

 PETROPAVLOVSK-KAMCHATSKY, August 18. /TASS/.
-The Shiveluch volcano in Russia’s Far Eastern region of Kamchatka has started to spew ash and lava, the Institute of Volcanology and Seismology of the Far Eastern Branch of the Russian Academy of Sciences has told TASS.
+The Shiveluch volcano in Russia’s Far Eastern region of Kamchatka has started to erupt, spewing ash and lava, the Institute of Volcanology and Seismology of the Far Eastern Branch of the Russian Academy of Sciences has told TASS.

 "The eruption of the Shiveluch volcano has begun," scientists said.
 "According to visual evaluations, the ash column is rising as high as 8 kilometers above the sea level."